FrankFK/FrankFK.github.io/_woopec_docs/MultipleTurtles.md

 First, the command is used to make seymour1 wait with the Forward(160) movement until woopec5 has finished drawing the letter.
 Second, the command is used for each woopec so that it does the Right(360) rotation only after seymour1 is finished with the DrawStar command.

-Remark: A turtle can only wait for the completed movement of *one* other turtle.
+Remark: An object can only wait for the completed movement of *one* other object.
 In the above example `seymour1` waits until the movement of `woopec5` is finished.
-If you call `WaitForCompletedMovementOf(t)` with different turtles `t` only the last one counts.
+If you call `WaitForCompletedMovementOf(t)` with different objects `t` only the last one counts.
 The following example will not work as you might expected:

 ```c#
 seymour1.WaitForCompletedMovementOf(woopec1);